yakresponder/react-native-aculab-client/src/AcuMobCom-README.md

 ### 2. Use WebRTC Token to [register](https://github.com/aculab-com/react-native-aculab-client/blob/431df94932dee1adc65a07d6517b1f5328098885/src/AcuMobCom.ts#L84) a client id

-### 3. If registration is successful you obtain a client object and AcuMobCom can be used to it's full extend
+### 3. If registration is successful you obtain a client object and AcuMobCom can be used to its full extent

 **NOTE: that registration can only occur when the callState is 'idle'.**